polleverywhere/phantom-cluster-webfonts/README.md

 The options for `create`:

-* `numWorkers`: The number of workers to spin up (defaults to the number of CPUs available.)
+* `workers`: The number of workers to spin up (defaults to the number of CPUs available.)
-* `iterations`: The number of work iterations to execute before killing this worker and restarting it.
+* `workerIterations`: The number of work iterations to execute before killing this worker and restarting it.
 This is available to prevent phantomjs memory leaks from exhausting all the system memory (defaults to 100.)
 * `phantomArguments`: An array of strings specifying command-line arguments to